Eddie Rosario Player Props: Braves vs. Mets

 Eddie Rosario At The Plate

-- Among the qualified hitters in MLB action, his batting average ranks 83rd, his on-base percentage ranks 153rd, and he is 49th in the league in slugging.
+- Among qualifying hitters, he ranks 82nd in batting average, while his on-base percentage ranks 153rd and he is 46th in slugging.

-- Rosario will look to extend his six-game hitting streak.
-He's batting .400 with three homers during his last outings.
+- Rosario is batting .400 with three homers during his last games and is riding a seven-game hitting streak.

-- Rosario has had at least one RBI in 29.4% of his games this season (15 of 51), with two or more RBI six times (11.8%).
-He has also been responsible for three or more of his team's runs in three contests.
+- Rosario has driven home a run in 15 games this year (28.8%), including more than one RBI in 11.5% of his games and producing three or more of his team's runs on three occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.